Yusufcihan1/Solana-Pay-Tutorial/README.md

 ### **Welcome 👋**

- Taking Payments IRL with Solana Pay
+ TUTORIAL : Taking Payments IRL with Solana Pay
  -------------------------------------

 We’re excited to partner with our friends at Solana to bring you this in-depth guide to payments on Solana.